FZJ-PGI-12/QAOA.jl/docs/src/index.md

 # Welcome!

 `QAOA.jl` is a lightweight implementation of the [Quantum Approximate Optimization Algorithm (QAOA)](https://arxiv.org/abs/1411.4028) based on [`Yao.jl`](https://github.com/QuantumBFS/Yao.jl).
-Furthermore, it implements the [mean-field Approximate Optimization Algorithm](https://arxiv.org/abs/2303.00329), which is a useful tool to simulate quantum annealing and the QAOA in the mean-field approximation.
+Furthermore, it implements the [Mean-Field Approximate Optimization Algorithm](https://link.aps.org/doi/10.1103/PRXQuantum.4.030335), which is a useful tool to simulate quantum annealing and the QAOA in the mean-field approximation.

 ## Installation